intel-analytics/ipex-llm/python/llm/example/GPU/HuggingFace/Multimodal/MiniCPM-o-2_6/README.md

 - `--n-predict N_PREDICT`: argument defining the max number of tokens to predict.
 It is default to be `32`.

 > [!TIP]
+> In Omni mode, please make sure that the video input contains sound.

+> [!TIP]
 > You could just ignore the warning regarding `Some weights of the model checkpoint at xxx were not used when initializing MiniCPMO`.

 ### 2. Example: Chat with text/audio/image input